h5rdly/libiso/Readme.md

 # libiso

-libiso is Rust backed Python library for burning images on USB drives.
+`libiso` is Rust backed Python library for burning images on USB drives.

-##  Size

-The `.so` size on linux is ~`1.3Mb`, no external dependencies.

 ##  Installation